 If a senior does have a fall, even if it does not appear to have resulted in injury, contact his or her physician for an evaluation and additional recommendations to prevent a future fall.

-Whether the need is for just a couple hours of respite care weekly or around-the-clock live-in care, Grace Home Care, the Topeka dementia care and home care experts, is here with the solution you need.
+Whether full time help caring for older parents or just a couple hours of respite care weekly, Grace Home Care, the Topeka dementia care and home care experts, is here with the solution you need.
 Give us a call today!